Samantha Ruth Prabhu: Established actress (2013–2018)

 The year 2014 saw Samantha appear in six films and make a return to the Tamil film industry.
 Her first release saw Samantha portray a dual role in the family drama film Manam (2014), where she featured alongside several members of the Akkineni film family.
 Featuring as a young mother and a college student in two different time eras, Samantha received positive reviews for her work, with the critic from Sify saying "she excels" and The Hindu's reviewer noting that she "emotes well and easily shifts between the roles."
 Her performance fetched Samantha her fifth nomination for the Filmfare Award for Best Actress – Telugu, while she won Best Actress (Critics) at the SIIMA Awards.
 Samantha subsequently featured alongside Naga Chaitanya again in the long-delayed Autonagar Surya (2014), before playing different minuscule roles in the Telugu action masala films Alludu Seenu (2014) and Rabhasa (2014).
 Critics lamented that she "signed up to be a glam doll" for the ventures.
 She has "previously shown us she is capable of doing much more, but of late, seems to be stuck with doing similar roles that require her to be an attractive prop."
 Samantha later revealed that she solely worked on Alludu Seenu as a favor to producer Bellamkonda Suresh, who had helped her delay the making of Jabardasth during her health problems.

-Samantha worked simultaneously on two big-budget Tamil films during early 2014, working with industry-leading actors and directors.
+Samantha worked simultaneously on two big-budget Tamil films in early 2014, working with industry-leading actors and directors.
 N. Lingusamy's gangster masala film Anjaan (2014) opposite Suriya, received negative reviews and performed poorly at the box office.
 Portraying a small role, critics panned her character in the film, stating Samantha "gamely performs the requisite crazy girl duties".
 Her other release, AR Murugadoss's action drama Kaththi (2014) opposite Vijay won predominantly positive reviews and became the most profitable Tamil film of 2014.
 Again, reviewers criticised her character stating "all she had to do in the film is smile and look pretty," while The Hindu remarked she played "an emoticon" and "that covers her contribution to the proceedings".
 She received her second nomination for the Filmfare Award for Best Actress – Tamil for her performance in Kaththi.
 She subsequently featured in the Telugu film S/O Satyamurthy with Allu Arjun, as a part of another hero-oriented film, though critics noted she "enacts her part with grace" and that she "plays her role well".